beothorn/botline/README.md

 # Send and Receive files

-Every file is saved on the documents folder.
-To get the file use command getdoc
+Every file is saved on the "current dir" folder.
+To get the file use command /down